Ezuniga13/Ezuniga13/README.md

 I am a former Math tutor turned Data/Analytics Engineer.
 I like jazz music, classic films and am bit of a foodie.

-   I have a passion for building data driven apps that provide insight and are interactive . <br/>
+   I have a passion for building out OLAP platforms for your analytics team. <br/>
-🔭 I’m currently working on an animated dashboard using Dash to build it and Docker to productionize it!
+🔭 I’m currently working on building data lakes with massive amounts of points using Spark!

 📫 Please reach out to me on [Linkedin](https://www.linkedin.com/in/esteban-zuniga-b6460091/)